obophenotype/cell-ontology-training/README.md

 https://zoom.us/j/95194536310?pwd=NGhoanNMY3dNRXFpVmlVRjc5K28rZz09
 Password: Please [register](https://docs.google.com/forms/d/e/1FAIpQLSdQud9QmKylV-6quqhWe6xIQxMu542qKqny3vOZRI9-XLreGA/viewform) to obtain the password.

+Note - the entire session will be recorded.

 ## Agenda:

 1. **Basic introduction to ontologies and ontology logic** - why do we build ontologies and what we can do with them?
 (David Osumi-Sutherland)